martignoni/moodlebox.net-old/content/help/support-the-moodlebox-project.en.md

 <!--end #give-form-215-->

-#### SUPPORT MOODLEBOX ANOTHER WAY
+### Support MoodleBox another way

-You&#8217;re broke or do not want to contribute financially?
-Doesn&#8217;t matter, do not leave 😉 You can support MoodleBox in other ways, for example
+You're broke or do not want to contribute financially?
+Doesn't matter, do not leave 😉.
+You can support MoodleBox in other ways, for example

   * Share your pedagogical experience or your use case with us,
   * Translate the documentation in other languages,